- February 15, 2015

-Headwear varied dramatically this year, but reoccurring features of lace, feathers and over sized fauna contrasted the dainty look of bejeweled head chains, but animal-styled ears were the key fascinator trend this year.
+Headwear varied dramatically this year, but reoccurring features of lace, feathers and over sized fauna contrasted the dainty look of bejewelled head chains, but animal-styled ears were the key fascinator trend this year.

-The Birdcage was a hive of action, with celebrities and socialites showing off their perfectly planned outfits amongst the shaded marquees.
-The Emirates Marquee, in particular, had the best dressed hostesses whom embraced simplicity with colour and line, sporting an elegant asymmetric red and white dress teamed with a wide brim hat.
+The Birdcage was a hive of activity, with celebrities and socialites showing off their perfectly planned outfits amongst the shaded marquees.
+The Emirates Marquee, in particular, had the best-dressed hostesses who embraced simplicity with colour and line, sporting an elegant asymmetric red and white dress teamed with a wide brim hat.

 As for the Birdcage’s premier aesthetics, House of Walker embraced the whiskey’s dark and luxurious traits for a complete sensory experience, while the Myer Marquee embodied simplicity in a white palette and plenty of fresh blossoms.